'Just more pain': Olivia Podmore family's legal battle to obtain daughter's medical records

 Nienke Middleton [formerly Podmore] and her husband Chris have not been provided with what is believed to be hundreds of pages of medical documents accumulated from Olivia Podmore’s eight years training as a Cycling NZ athlete at High Performance Sport NZ’s [HPSNZ] Cambridge base.

-The process of Nienke Middleton applying to get these records also included a three-month process this year to prove to HPSNZ that she was the legal executor of her daughter's estate.
+The process of Nienke Middleton applying to get these records also included a three-month wait this year to prove to HPSNZ that she was the legal executor of her daughter’s estate.

 Podmore died on August 9, 2021, in a suspected suicide the day after the Tokyo Olympics ended - an event she had trained four years for but failed to qualify.